-The Anthem Blue Cross Ohio Core Direct Access Health insurance plans are affordable options designed to reduce premiums while offering comprehensive coverage.
-Featuring Anthem’s lowest rates, these policies offer a wide variety of deductibles and higher cost-sharing to provide a low premium.
-Unlimited lifetime benefits are included with a large range of coinsurance options.
-Premiums are significantly lower than many other individual options in Ohio.
-Only short-term plans cost less.
+The Anthem Blue Cross Ohio Core Direct Access Health insurance plans were affordable options designed to reduce premiums while offering comprehensive coverage.
+Featuring Anthem’s lowest rates, these policies offered a wide variety of deductibles and higher cost-sharing to provide a low premium.

 There are seven Core DirectAccess choices that can be purchased during Open Enrollment or whenever you qualify for an approved "special event" that can occur at any time throughout the year.
 Preventive expenses are covered at 100% on all seven plans.
 A brief description of each policy, along with the most commonly used benefits is listed below:

 cabt - $4,300 deductible with two allowed non-preventive office visits with a $35 copay.
 20% coinsurance.
 Deductible and 20% coinsurance applies to all prescriptions.

 cabu - $5,000 deductible with a $45 copay and 30% coinsurance keeps premiums low.
 Deductible and coinsurance apply to prescriptions.

 cdbu - Identical to cabu with the exception that children's dental coverage is included.